justGibby16/MO-IT101-Group-8/README.md

 For each employee, the system:

-+Calculates total hours worked per cutoff
+*Calculates total hours worked per cutoff.
-+Computes gross salary using hourly rate
+*Computes gross salary using hourly rate.
-+Combines both cutoffs to determine monthly gross salary +Applies government deductions only in the second cutoff +Displays a detailed payroll summary
+*Combines both cutoffs to determine monthly gross salary.
+*Applies government deductions only in the second cutoff.
+*Displays a detailed payroll summary.

 3. Attendance and Work Hour Computation